THE CHURCH of ST. NICHOLAS

 However the building we see today isn’t how it appeared after the works of the late 15th Century.
 In the 1840s Gothic Revival swept through Britain and St. Nicholas’ church was caught in this tide of renewal.
 It is also clear from the evidence available that the fabric of the church was in urgent need of repair.

 A grant was received from the Diocese of York to extend and improve: Mssrs.
 John Bownas and William Atkinson, architects, were employed to complete the works.
 Before and after pictures they produced show just how radical was the transformation.

 The entire west end of the building was rebuilt.
 Worshippers had passed through a porch, then beneath the tower, (probably skirting the bell-ringers as they went), to enter for services.
-This tower was demolished and moved to its present position, thus allowing the body of the church to be extended westwards.
+This tower, with a spire, was demolished and moved to its present position, thus allowing the body of the church to be extended westwards.
 The roof line was simplified.
 The overall effect is harmonious.

 Much of the work was completed using the old stone.
 Looking the church walls carefully it can be seen where new ashlar blends in with the old.
 Unfortunately, even though these works was more sympathetic than others undertaken on some parish churches at the time, they somewhat fragmented the architectural history of St Nicholas’ Church.

 It is interesting to note that a clock on the tower can be seen in Mssrs.
 Atkinsons’ plans.
 When the clock was added to the church and by whom it was made is a mystery yet to be solved...